-The 2028 Notes are guaranteed, jointly and severally (such guarantees, the "Guarantees"), by each of the Company's restricted subsidiaries (collectively, the "Guarantors").
-The 2028 Notes and the Guarantees will be the Company's and the Guarantor's general senior secured obligations, subject to the terms of the Collateral Trust Agreement (as defined in the Indenture), ranking senior in right of payment to all of the Company's and the Guarantees will be the Guarantees will be the Guarantees of the Guarantees, if any.
-The 2028 Notes and the Guarantees will rank equally in right of payment with all of the Company's and the Guarantees' existing and future senior debt.
+The Notes are guaranteed, jointly and severally (such guarantees, the "Guarantees"), by each of the Company's restricted subsidiaries (collectively, the "Guarantors").
+The Notes and the Guarantees will be the Company's and the Guarantor's general senior secured obligations, subject to the terms of the Collateral Trust Agreement (as defined in the Indenture), ranking senior in right of payment to all of the Company's and the Guarantor's existing and future debt that is expressly subordinated in right of payment to the Notes and the Guarantees, if any.
+The Notes and the Guarantees will rank equally in right of payment with all of the Company's and the Guarantors' existing and future senior debt.

-The 2028 Notes also contain representations and warranties, customary financial covenants, and restrictions on dividends.
-Mandatory prepayments of the 2028 Notes will be required upon the occurrence of certain events, including sales of certain assets, upon certain changes of control, or should the Company have certain unused funds in the construction disbursement account following the completion date of the Cripple Creek Project.
+The Notes contain representations and warranties, financial covenants, and restrictions on dividends customary for notes of this type.
+Mandatory prepayments, in whole or in part, of the Notes will be required upon the occurrence of certain events, including sales of certain assets, upon certain changes of control, or should the Company have certain unused funds in the construction disbursement account following the completion of Chamonix.